Megamind vs. the Doom Syndicate: Development

 In April 2011, DreamWorks Animation CEO Jeffrey Katzenberg commented that the studio did not have plans to produce future movie-genre parodies like Megamind (2010), Monsters vs. Aliens (2009) and Shark Tale (2004), nor sequels to these, saying that these films "all shared an approach and tone and idea of parody, and did not travel well internationally.
 We don't have anything like that coming on our schedule now."

 In February 2022, it was announced that Peacock had ordered DreamWorks Animation Television to produce a spin-off series titled Megamind’s Guide to Defending Your City.
 In August of that year, it was confirmed that the writing had concluded and that the show had entered production.

 In February 2024, DreamWorks Animation Television revealed a trailer for Megamind vs. the Doom Syndicate, with Keith Ferguson, Laura Post, Josh Brener, Maya Aoki Tuttle, Emily Tunon, Talon Warburton, Scott Adsit, Chris Sullivan, Tony Hale, Jeanine Mason and Adam Lambert as part of the main cast.
 Ferguson replaced Will Ferrell as the voice of Megamind, Post replaced Tina Fey as the voice of Roxanne and Brener replaced David Cross as the voice of Minion.
 Ferguson had previously voiced Megamind for video games and commercials.
 Writers Alan Schoolcraft, Brent Simons and director Eric Fogel defended the recasting, with Simons stating "not only does he have that experience of speaking in Will's voice, he's such a talented voice actor that he's able to kind of take the baton from Will, and build on what Will created."
-Schoolcraft added; "Will Ferrell has only done the voice for, you know, 85 minutes whereas Keith has now done it for 10 hours."
+Schoolcraft added, "Will Ferrell has only done the voice for, you know, 85 minutes whereas Keith has now done it for 10 hours."
 Fogel said that Ferguson, Post, Brener and Tuttle "all bring just a real pathos, and just bring these characters to life."
 In the film, Minion is renamed Ol' Chum.
 Fogel stated that this was done to avoid association with the Minions characters who debuted in the Illumination film Despicable Me, which was released the same year as the original Megamind film.
 Alongside Megamind vs. the Doom Syndicate, Peacock also revealed that the previously announced television series, retitled Megamind Rules!, would serve as a follow-up to the film and be released the same day.

 The concept of the Doom Syndicate was originally from an early version of the original film, but they were scrapped from the movie and instead were reused for the 2010 tie-in video game Megamind: Ultimate Showdown.
-Although the group made their return in Megamind vs. the Doom Syndicate, the group members differ from the ones in the video game, as Behemoth and Lady Doppler are the only two characters who were originally from the early version of the first film seen in the book The Art of Megamind.
+Although the group made their return in Megamind vs. the Doom Syndicate, the group members are different from the ones in the video game, as Behemoth and Lady Doppler are the only two characters who were originally from the early version of the first film seen in the book The Art of Megamind.